 If you have good listening skills combined with fast and accurate typing skills, journalists and nonfiction writers will gladly hire you to transcribe interviews.
 You’ll need a computer with a large hard drive to handle digital audio files, plus a good set of headphones.
 Services such as verbalink.com and scribie.com list opportunities for transcribers, or branch out on your own by contacting local newspapers, magazines and TV news stations.

 13. Online Seller

 Do you love making and selling things?
-If you answered “yes,” you can make a very good living as an online merchant.
+If you answered “yes,” you can make an excellent living as an online merchant.
 You must be product savvy to know what will sell and willing to take the time to develop a good reputation on sites like eBay.
-You can create your own goods, specialize in reselling old coins or collectibles, or provide a general service to help others unload unwanted stuff.
+You can create your goods, specialize in reselling old coins or collectibles, or provide a general service to help others unload unwanted stuff.
 Check out allyou.com/home-business for advice on how to launch your online storefront and market your services.

 14. Answering Service Employee

 If you have ever called a doctor’s office outside of business hours, you might have spoken to someone just like you — a mom at home in her pajamas.
 All you need to get started is a pleasant demeanor, a land line telephone and a computer.
 Look for listings on indeed.com, simplyhired.com and careerbuilder.com to get started.

 With new sites springing up every day, content writers are in huge demand.
 Pay for content writing varies from nothing to hundreds of dollars per assignment — although the vast majority of available work is very low paid.
 Therefore, you must write concisely and quickly to make content writing financially worthwhile.
 Check out sites like Elance or Craigslist for possible listings.
 Be forewarned: you’ll have to wade through a fair number of scams and phony listings that prey on desperate would-be writers– but genuine opportunities do exist.